 Most people know the dangers of drinking and driving, but think nothing of getting behind the wheel after a sleepless night.
-The daytime effect of no sleep can hinder your driving skills to the point where you're impaired the same as if you've had too much to drink.
+But the daytime effect of little or no sleep can hinder your driving skills to the point where you're impaired as if you've had too much to drink.

 - Miss work

 - Make bad decisions

 - Take more risks